edgelesssys/constellation-cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   For example, this option can be useful when having multiple or dual-stack interfaces attached to a node and needing a user-controlled, deterministic way of sorting the addresses.
   Default: ""

-### Router
+### Route

 * `router-id`
-  Specifies the Neutron router ID to manage Kubernetes cluster routes, e.g. for load balancers or compute instances that are not part of the Kubernetes cluster.
+  Specifies the Neutron router ID to activate [route controller](https://kubernetes.io/docs/concepts/architecture/cloud-controller/#route-controller) to manage Kubernetes cluster routes.

+  **NOTE: This require openstack-cloud-controller-manager's `--cluster-cidr` flag to be set.**

 ###  Load Balancer

-Although the openstack-cloud-controller-manager was initially implemented with Neutron-LBaaS support, Octavia is recommended now because Neutron-LBaaS has been deprecated since Queens OpenStack release cycle and no longer accepted new feature enhancements.
-As a result, lots of advanced features in openstack-cloud-controller-manager rely on Octavia, even the CI is running based on Octavia enabled OpenStack environment.
-Functionalities are not guaranteed if using Neutron-LBaaS.
+Although the openstack-cloud-controller-manager was initially implemented with Neutron-LBaaS support, Octavia is mandatory now because Neutron-LBaaS has been deprecated since Queens OpenStack release cycle and no longer accepted new feature enhancements.
+As a result, since v1.26.0 the Neutron-LBaaS is not supported in openstack-cloud-controller-manager and removed from code repo.

 * `enabled`
   Whether or not to enable the LoadBalancer type of Services integration at all.